allegro/bigflow/README.md

 | john123 | 800          | USER_TRANSACTION_VALUE | 2019-01-01 00:00:00 |
 | smith99 | 40000        | USER_TRANSACTION_VALUE | 2019-01-01 00:00:00 |

-The `write_truncate` function writes result of provided query to a specified table, in this case `user_transaction_metrics`.
+The `write_truncate` function writes the result of the provided query to a specified table, in this case `user_transaction_metrics`.
 This function removes all data from a given table before writing new data.

-Inside query, you don't have to write full table ids.
-You can use names provided in parameters `internal_tables` and `external_tables`.
+Inside the query, you don't have to write full table ids.
+You can use the names provided in the parameters `internal_tables` and `external_tables`.
 Parameter `runtime` is also available inside queries as `{dt}`.

 ### Write append